 The MGA Collection

-MGA holds a collection of almost 3400 nationally significant Australian photographic works.
+MGA holds a nationally significant collection of over 3630 Australian photographic works.
 Our growing collection aims to provide a cogent and refined account of Australian photographic practices from the perspective of an art museum.
 As a result of our efforts to date, MGA is the only cultural institution in the country whose collection is focussed solely on Australian photography.

 On average, MGA stages four large exhibition seasons and one art prize each year.
 MGA’s exhibitions vary in style and size but always relate to the practice and appreciation of photography.
 The William and Winifred Bowness Photography Prize was established in 2006 and aims to promote excellence in photography.